-State and national standards in science, mathematics, engineering, and technology provide an important framework for learning practices in STEM disciplines and the scope and sequence of content across the grade levels.
-District administrators, school principals, CREST Staff and teachers work in varied collaborative groups to unpack and integrate the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS) into the District's work.
-As seen in the table below, used in the book STEM Lesson Essentials, mathematical, scientific and engineering practices listed in these two frameworks are strongly related.
-Working to identify these commonalities helps to integrate lessons, curriculum and enhance STEM Education across the grades.
+Effective STEM education is grounded in teaching for deep and enduring understanding in all disciplines.
+We see the Common Core State Standards (CCSS) in Mathematics and English Language Arts, as well as the Next Generation Science Standards (NGSS), as important resources in establishing frameworks for developing a deep understanding and cogitative skills in the STEM disciplines.
+District administrators, school principals, CREST staff, and teachers continue to work in collaborative groups to unpack and integrate the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS) into the District's work.
+Printed in the book STEM Lesson Essentials^{III}, the table below shows how mathematical, scientific and engineering practices listed in these state and national standards are strongly related.
+Teachers and administrators continue to identify these commonalities as an initial step to integrate lessons and enhance STEM education across the grades levels.